Is Paraguay too much trouble?

 Leasing real property in Paraguay is also liable to VAT at the reduced rate of 5%.

-Capital Gains: Occasionalcapital gains realized by nonresidents from selling Paraguayan property are taxed at the standard withholding tax rate of 30% levied on 50% of the sales price (i.e. 15% withholding tax on the gross income).
+Capital Gains: Occasionalcapital gains individuals from Paraguayan real property is subject to 15% withholding tax levied on 50% of the gross rent (i.e. 7.50% withholding tax on the gross income).

 Inheritance: There are no wealth, inheritance, or gift taxes.

-Residents: Residents are taxed on their Paraguayan-sourced income at a flat rate of 10%.
+Residents: Residents are taxed on their Paraguayan-sourced income at progressive rates, from 8% to 10%.

 Rent: Although initial rents and rent increases can be agreed upon freely, it may take up to two years to collect unpaid rents.